LB-1

 LB-1 is a binary star system in the constellation Gemini.
-In 2019 a paper in Nature concluded that the system contained a "monster" black hole outside of ordinary single stellar evolution parameters.
+In 2019, a paper in Nature proposed that the system contained an unusually massive stellar black hole outside of ordinary single stellar evolution parameters.
 However, analyses in 2020 found the original 2019 conclusion to be incorrect.
 Some researchers now believe the system consists of a stripped B-type star and a massive rapidly rotating Be star.

 Star

 The optically observed star, LB-1 A, or LS V+22 25, is a B-type star nine times the mass of the Sun and located at least 7000 ly from Earth.
 It was found to exhibit radial velocity variations by Chinese astronomers using the Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST) and the radial-velocity method to search for such wobbly stars.

 The astronomers observed the star orbiting an unseen companion every 78.9 days, in what researchers described as a "surprisingly circular" orbit.
 Follow-up observations using the Gran Telescopio Canarias in Spain and the W. M. Keck Observatory in the United States better defined the findings.

 The parallax to LB-1 has been published in Gaia Data Release 2, implying a distance around 2,300 pc.
 The observed spectral properties of the star are inconsistent with those expected for an ordinary main sequence B-type star at this distance.

 A separate spectroscopic analysis of the star suggests that instead of a B-type main sequence star as had been indicated, LB-1 A is more likely a stripped helium star (whose spectrum is very similar) with only ~, if at the distance determined by the Gaia satellite.

 An additional spectroscopic analysis utilised multi-epoch spectroscopy and disentangling techniques and found that LB-1 comprises two non-degenerate stars: a rapidly rotating B-type star with a disk (a Be star) and a slowly rotating stripped helium star.